 - Easy to install

 - Auto mode

 - AOC not a permanent filter

 - No color options (only black)

-Bad smells are sometimes noticeable for a couple days after the install.
-If the smell continues, chances are that the AOC filter needs replacement.
+Bad smells in some users’ living room or wherever were noticed for a couple days after the install.
+Here’s what I learned: If the smell continues, the AOC filter likely needs replacement.
 But there’s another possible explanation.
-Maybe you’ve placed your Winix 5500-2 in an area with too much dust, odors, or smoke.
+Maybe you’ve placed your Winix 5500-2 in an area with tons of dust, odors, or smoke.
 At least, that’s the explanation Winix have offered.

 1-year limited warranty